Road Rage - A Treatable Illness?

-In my view road rage is an illness.
-It is an emotional, cognitive and behavioural psychiatric disorder just as the anti social personality (criminal) is viewed as one.
-Society, at this point however, seem to tolerate road “ragers” vs criminals.
-The extreme outcomes of road rage incidents, however resemble the same as that of a criminal e.g maiming, killing.
+In my view, road rage is an illness.
+It is an emotional, cognitive and behavioural psychiatric disorder just as the antisocial personality (criminal) is viewed as one.
+Society, at this point, however, seems to tolerate road “ragers” vs criminals.
+The extreme outcomes of road rage incidents, however, resemble the same as that of a criminal e.g maiming, killing.

 escalate into more serious incidents (Novaco, 1991).

 Are certain personality types more prone to the second type?
-Research suggests that the “typical” low self esteemed/external locus of control/low maturity level/low self control/low impulse control/high anger evoked/etc. type may be more prone to overt and more serious actions during/following their experience of road rage thoughts and emotions (Jerome, e.a 2004).
+Research suggests that the “typical” low self-esteemed/external locus of control/low maturity level/low self-control/low impulse control/high anger evoked/etc. the type may be more prone to overt and more serious actions during/following their experience of road rage thoughts and emotions (Jerome, e.a 2004).

 So how long is a piece of string?
-When is a headache a headache, depression real depression?
-Very difuse and intangible.
-For the sake of this paper road rage is viewed as a mental illness of human functioning as triggered by the interaction between environmental factors such as heavy traffic, and mental thoughts and emotions, varies in intensity in individuals/situations , is evoked differently in individuals and leads to different behavioural outcomes in individuals.
+When is a headache, depression real depression?
+Very diffuse and intangible.
+For the sake of this paper, road rage is viewed as a mental illness of human functioning as triggered by the interaction between environmental factors such as heavy traffic, and mental thoughts and emotions vary in intensity in individuals/situations, is evoked differently in individuals and leads to different behavioural outcomes in individuals.

 The question which then arises is whether it is a treatable illness or not.